- Integriculture Inc. closes seed round led by Real Tech Fund at JPY 300 million -

-Integriculture Inc. (Headquarters: Tokyo, CEO: Yuki Hanyu, hereinafter referred to as “Integriculture Inc.”), a cellular agriculture and clean meat company that reforms modern food system has closed a financing round led by Real Tech Fund at JPY 300 million.
+Integriculture Inc. (Headquarters: Tokyo, CEO: Yuki Hanyu, hereinafter referred to as “Integriculture Inc.”), a cellular agriculture and cultivated meat company that reforms modern food system has closed a financing round led by Real Tech Fund at JPY 300 million.
 Other investors include Beyond Next Ventures, A-FIVE (Agriculture, Forestry and Fisheries Fund Corporation for Innovation, Value-chain and Expansion Japan (a Japanese government fund)), MTG Co., Ltd., Euglena Co., Ltd., Dr. Hiroaki Kitano (CEO of Sony Computer Science Laboratories, Inc. and other investors.

 Integriculture Inc. aims to solve the sustainability, food security and public health problems associated with modern factory farming method for meat production, by making clean meat affordable to general consumers.

 Producing 100g of clean meat by existing cell culture methodology costed several million yen.
-Integriculture Inc. developed patented general-purpose large-scale cell culture system, “CulNet System” that can culture wide range of cells without external addition of expensive growth factors.
-The company demonstrated clean chicken foie gras (cultured liver cells) 1 year ahead of schedule in 2017 and demonstrated that cells can be cultured at prices less than 10,000yen (~$95) per 100g.
+Integriculture Inc. developed patented general-purpose large-scale cell culture system, “CulNet system” that can culture wide range of cells without external addition of expensive growth factors.
+The company demonstrated cultivated chicken foie gras (cultured liver cells) 1 year ahead of schedule in 2017 and demonstrated that cells can be cultured at prices less than 10,000yen (~$95) per 100g.
 Since then, the company is attracting tractions from food, supplements and cosmetics companies.

 - Future Business